 Amputations Depicted in the Media

 There is no shortage of news and other media presentations of amputation.
 The event is a staple in horror movies such as the Saw series and in other movies such as Forrest Gump, in which Lt.
 Dan’s legs were amputated.
 Television also regularly features amputations; one that always comes to my mind is from ER, where a surprise hospital scene reveals Dr. Barnett to have had both legs amputated after being hit by a truck.
 As mentioned in the section above, real or fictional depictions could contribute to or worsen apotemnophobia.

 Symptoms of apotemnophobia include:

-We recommend starting with seeking help from a qualified professional.
-See below for our recommendations.
+We recommend seeking help from a qualified professional.
+You can find a local counselor or go with online therapy.
 Depending on your individual assessment, your therapist may recommend one of the following treatment methods: